Ben Reymenants owner and founder Blue Label Diving

-During a repair session on Koh Samui island in Thailand he met Simone from Holland, who was living in Malaysia producing TV shows.
-Their relationship clicked and 6 months later they flew to Las Vegas for the DEMA dive show and got married.
-To honor the cliché, they went on a honeymoon to Maldives and were promptly offered a job in the diving centre.
+During a repair session on Koh Samui island he met Simone from Holland, who was living in Malaysia producing TV shows for a Dutch company.
+Their relationship clicked and 8 months later they flew to Las Vegas for the DEMA dive show and got married while being there.
+To honor the cliché, they went on a honeymoon to Maldives later that year and were offered a job in the diving centre a few months later.
 Initially the two had a great time in Maldives, apart from their dealings with the government as they and the dive centre were trying to set-up tech diving in the Maldives.
 This soon became a bureaucratic nightmare: the paper trail became longer and the future prospects in the area more limited.
 Political unrest saw the chances of the advent of technical diving grind to a halt.
-Further conflict with management saw them return to Thailand.
+6 Months later they returned to Phuket in March 2010.

-The most recent chapter came with the start of Blue Label Diving in Phuket.
-Simone threw herself in creating their own website in 2008 to start selling Liveaboards worldwide while being out of a job so when they came back they decided to change it all to technical diving courses only.
+The most recent chapter came with the start of Blue Label Diving in Phuket in 2010.
+Simone had already thrown herself in creating their own website in 2008 to start selling Liveaboards worldwide while being out of a job so when they came back they decided to change it all to technical diving courses only.
 Business started to pick up for tech and Blue Label Diving began to grow.
 Today, Ben and the Blue Label Diving team, Claus Rasmussen and Klaus Klaeden focus on teaching the best technical divers and instructors on the market.
-They now has expanded to Indonesia, Bangkok, and Australia where Blue Label Diving instructors are ready for the local divers and tech divers from abroad.

-Ben personally has been diving in Philippines, Taiwan, Mexico, Italy, PNG, Fiji, Maldives, Taiwan, Bonaire, Egypt, Tenerife, Thailand, France, Sri Lanka, Australia, Indonesia and Scotland.
-Ben can teach all tech courses in 5 different languages – DUTCH, ENGLISH, FRENCH, SPANISH AND GERMAN.
+Ben has been diving in Philippines, Taiwan, Mexico, Italy, PNG, Fiji, Maldives, Taiwan, Bonaire, Egypt, Tenerife, Thailand, France, Sri Lanka, Malta, Norway, Russia, Australia, Indonesia and Scotland to name a few.
+Ben can teach all tech courses in 5 different languages fluently – DUTCH, ENGLISH, FRENCH, SPANISH AND GERMAN.
 Besides these he speaks Arabic and Thai as well.
-He is a technical Diving instructor Trainer for PADI, SSI, TDI and IART for all levels and his highest level is IT for CCR Cave Level IV mixed gas.
-Ben’s CCR expertise are the JJ CCR, Megalodon, The Pathfinder and the Poseidon MKVI and 7 (MKVI down to 60 meters).
+He is a technical Diving instructor Trainer for PADI, SSI, TDI and RAID for all levels and his highest level is IT for CCR Cave Level IV mixed gas.
+Ben’s CCR expertise are the JJ CCR, Triton, Megalodon, The Pathfinder and the Poseidon MKVI and 7 (MKVI down to 60 meters).

 The company’s passion is contagious and every week they receive job applications of diving professionals wanting to join their ranks.
-Ben Reymenants is test subject for Poseidon, has written several TDI manuals and is sponsored by Xdeep, Fourth Element, Diving solutions, Recsea, Underwater Light Dude, Ammonite, Apeks, AUNOC torches and liquivision dive computers.
+Ben Reymenants is test subject for Poseidon, has written several TDI and SSI manuals and is sponsored by Xdeep, Fourth Element, , Halcyon, Underwater Light Dude, Ammonite, Apeks and Shearwater.

 Besides Recreational Tech diving, Ben is also involved in certain “off shore” diving work like Hard Helmet Kirby Morgan and Bell Diving.
-His last project, which lasted for several months in 2014 was for the Tarbella Dam in Pakistan.
+His last project, which lasted for several months from 2014 to present is for the Tarbella Dam in Pakistan.
 This is does with his business partner with a company called ACET Offshore